 GL11 Maths and Economics Students

-Maths and Economics students are considered by the Economics department 2nd year exam board which is held after term has finished (this year, Monday 9th July).
+Maths and Economics students are considered by the Economics department 2nd year exam board which is held after term has finished (usually the second week after term has finished).
 You will be able to access your results from My.Economics some time after that board has met, the Economics Department will contact you when they are available.

 All other second year students in the Mathematics Department (G100, G103, G101, G106, G1NC)

-In line with most other departments in the University, the Second Year Exam Board will be held in the week after term has finished (this year, Thursday 5th July).
+In line with most other departments in the University, the Second Year Exam Board will be held after term has finished.

 Over the summer break you should only obtain your results and module marks using the online methods described above.
 Once you have your marks, your tutor may be able to discuss them with you, but many tutors will not be available, or unable to reply to emails, over the summer.
 If you cannot contact your tutor please do not immediately contact other members of the department such as the Senior Tutor or Director of Undergraduate Studies.
 If you have an urgent query then contact the Undergraduate Office in the first instance, bearing in mind that they are not permitted to discuss marks with students.
 They will then be able to put you in touch with an appropriate member of staff if necessary.